BetonQuest/BetonQuest/documentation/User-Documentation/Configuration.md

 Turn it off and make your quest items unbreakable by vanilla means.

 ### Player Hider interval
-`player_hider_check_interval` the interval in which the PlayerHider checks the conditions and update visibility
+`player_hider_check_interval` the interval in which the PlayerHider checks the conditions and updates the player's visibility.
+Cannot be disabled currently.
+If you want this to be semi-disabled set a very high value.

+### NPC Hider interval
+`npc_hider_check_interval` is the interval in which the NPCHider checks the conditions and updates the NPC's visibility.
+Cannot be disabled currently.
+If you want this to be semi-disabled set a very high value.

 ### Sounds
 This section defines what sounds will be played on these occasions: